 Report and take action

 Does your charity have a fraud response plan in place or does it need one?
 How will it respond to fraud?
 If the fraud response policy is to take decisive action against fraud, then the organisation must follow through and report fraud to the police or Action Fraud.
 With charities having to work harder than ever to survive, it’s imperative they take fraud seriously and ensure they have robust checks in place to minimise the risks.

-*This article was first published in Civil Society Voices on 23 October 2017.
+This article was first published on Civil Society Voices.

 Want to find out more?
 Join the Charity Accountants’ Conference on 19-20 September.